OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ### Putting it all together

-The final script might look like this:
+The final PowerShell script might look like this:

 ```PowerShell
 $allowMajorUpgrade = $true